aegoroff/hc/docs/md5/Readme.en.txt

 -a [ --dict ] arg           Dictionary to restore original string using it's MD5 hash -n [ --min ] arg            The minimal length of the string to restore.
 1 by default -x [ --max ] arg            The maximal length of the string to restore.
+The length of the dictionary by default -z [ --limit ] arg          set the limit in bytes of the part of the file to calculate hash for.
-The length of the dictionary by default -h [ --search ] <MD5 hash>  MD5 hash to search file that matches it -o [ --save ] arg           save files' MD5 hashes into the file specified by full path -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m)
+                            The whole file by default will be applied -q [ --offset ] arg         set start position in the file to calculate hash from.
+Zero by default -h [ --search ] <MD5 hash>  MD5 hash to search file that matches it -o [ --save ] arg           save files' MD5 hashes into the file specified by full path -c [ --crack ]              Restrore original string using it's MD5 hash that specified by option md5 (m)